 - Duration of test.
 For how many total days was the test conducted?
 Tests of less than 48 hours are not valid.

 - Type of test device used.
 Was the test device appropriate for the kind of test performed?

 - What area of the house was tested?
-ODH recommends that radon test are conducted in the lowest level that is occupied on a regular basis.
+EPA recommends that radon test are conducted in the lowest level that is occupied on a regular basis.